ilennaj/ilennaj.github.io/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
   - block: skills
+    demo: true # Only display this section in the Hugo Blox Builder demo site
     content:
       title: Skills
       text: ''